eon01/DoMonit/README.md

 # DoMonit

-Monitoring Docker Using A Python Wrapper For Docker API
+A deadly simple monitoring tool for Docker - Using A Python Wrapper For Docker API

+# Compatibility

-A Python wrapper for Dokcer API 1.24 compatible with Docker 1.12.x
+A Python wrapper for Dokcer API 1.24 compatible with Docker 1.12.x and later.

+# Purpose

 The purpose is to write python scripts easily for monitoring all of your Docker containers (running in a Linux distibution - other OS are coming soon in the roadmap of development).

+# The Wrapper

 The wrapper contains these classes: